Mercedes-Benz Ponton

 There was an unexpected bonus.
 Mounted and inflated, the Guardsman III measured exactly 181 mm (7.13 in.) at the section width.
 It slipped into the spare tire well easily, with room to spare (pun noted).

 Yet another bonus turned up serendipitously.
-The aspect ratio of the Guardsman III calculated to 83.
-Thus it is identical to the original 6.70-13 tire's aspect ratio.
+The aspect of the Guardsman III calculated to 83.
+Thus it is identical to the original 6.70-13 tires aspect.

-This is not my cabriolet.
-Nevertheless the photos contrast the thin white walls found on modern radials, including the Guardsman I bought, with the wider white walls currently available on very expensive specialty tires, discussed below.
+The 220S in the black and white photos is not my cabrio.
+[15] Nevertheless the picture shows one that contrasts the thin white walls found on modern radials with the wider white walls currently available on very expensive specialty tires, discussed below.
 It comes down to a matter of preference tempered by price.
-One curiosity by today's standards: the Taylor book refers to the wider of the two white walls depicted above as a "narrow-band whitewall."
+One curiosity by todays comparisons: The Taylor book refers to the wider of the two white walls depicted above as a narrow-band whitewall.

 XI.
 SIZE 175/80R13

-Because I own a 220S my initial focus was the original 6.70-13 tire.
-I proceeded initially from the (now questionable) assumption that the modern 185/80R13 radial was likely the most appropriate.
+Because I own a 220S, the original 6.70-13 tire size was my reference point.
+I proceeded from the assumption that the modern 185/80R13 radial was likely the most appropriate.
 Generally that proved to be satisfactory, especially when I came to realize that this size designation is only a general category.
 It is not a precise standard.
-The conclusion is not at all clearcut.

 What about the size 175/80R13?
 It may be even more commonly available than the 185/80R13 size.
-Theoretically the 175-mm section width equates to 6.9 inches, but this is a category maximum.
-My experience with other tires, discussed above, suggests that tires in the 175-mm category will physically have section widths slightly less than 175 mm.
+Theoretically, the 175-mm section width equates to 6.9 inches, and this is a category maximum.
+My experience with other tires suggests that tires in the 175-mm category will in fact have section widths slightly less than 175 mm.
 That proved to be true.

 I had access to a 175R/80R13 tire (cannot recall brand) mounted on a Ponton wheel rim.
-I measured its circumference and section width using the same instruments as I used on the Sears tire above.
-It measured to approximately 75.5 inches diameter.
-That calculates to 839 RPM.
+I measured its circumference and section width using the same instruments as above.
+Its measurements calculated to 839 static RpM.
+Add three percent for the squrm factor to reach the real 864 RpM.
+This is close to the 857 RpM of the original 6.40-13 tire.
 The section width measured 6.625 inches or slightly above 168 mm.
-This leads to a calculated aspect ratio of about 83.
+This leads to a calculated aspect of about 83.

 White walls

 Recall that I forewent my wish for wide white walls.
-My search unearthed only three wide white wall tubeless radial tires in the 13-inch wheel size.
-They are all very expensive, and four or five will be required.
+My search unearthed only a few wide white wall tubeless radial tires in the 13-inch wheel size.
+They are all very expensive, and you will require four or five.

-(1) From time to time Mercedes-Benz offers a 6.40-7.00SR13 tire for Pontons.
+From time to time Mercedes-Benz offers a 6.40-7.00SR13 tire for Pontons.
 When available, it is Mercedes-Benz part number Q-4-40-101b.
 It is made in Europe by Continental, apparently in batches on order by Mercedes-Benz.
 Some kind of exclusive arrangement must exist.
-My resourceful tire supplier tried every avenue to identify this tire from Continental sources but was unsuccessful.
+My resourceful tire supplier tried every avenue to obtain this tire from Continental sources but was unsuccessful.
 I was not able to obtain any technical data.
-I saw them on a 190SL, and they were handsome.
-I was unable to obtain any physical measurements.
-If anyone can supply them, I'll be happy to incorporate them.
+I saw them on a 190SL, and they looked good.

-(2) Diamond Back Classics offers radial tires in Ponton-relevant sizes.
-See http://www.widewhitewalltires.com.
-One can do his own calculations of true section width, RPM. and aspect from the published data.
-As discussed, though, keep in mind that these may differ somewhat from the results derived from physical measurements.
+Diamond Back Classics offers radial tires in Ponton-relevant sizes.
+See: http://www.widewhitewalltires.com/widewhite.htm One can do his own calculations of true section width, RpM, and aspect from the published data.
+As seen above, though, keep in mind that these may differ somewhat from the results derived from physical measurements.

-Conclusion: If you absolutely, positively must have what today passes for wide white wall radials, be prepared to pay heavily.
-They begin at upwards of $125 each to which you must add shipping, tax, and mounting/balancing.
+If you absolutely, positively must have what today passes for tubeless wide white wall radials, be prepared to pay heavily.
+They begin at upwards of $160 each plus shipping, tax, and mounting/balancing.

 Black wall